 To strengthen your small business against these threats, put these small business IT security best practices into action:

 - Upgrade your technology.
 In a recent Intel-commissioned survey of small businesses, PCs more than five years old represented 34% of the malware attacks reported, compared to just 6% of devices less than 1 year old.3 Newer devices have added security features for today’s threats, including fingerprint scanning and the hardware-enabled security features of the latest Intel® Core™ processors.

-- Take advantage of Windows* 10 Pro security.
+- Take advantage of Windows* 11 Pro security.
 With new devices comes the latest Windows operating system.
-Configure Windows* 10 Pro to only run authorized apps, use Windows Hello for two-step verification, and enable BitLocker, which encrypts sensitive data in case your device is lost, stolen, or breached.
+Configure Windows* 11 Pro to only run authorized apps, use Windows Hello for two-step verification, and enable BitLocker, which encrypts sensitive data in case your device is lost or stolen.

 - Improve password use.
 In the Ponemon survey, 40% of respondents said their companies experienced an attack involving password compromise.5 Set password strength and update requirements with Windows group policy or mobile device management software.

 - Implement multi-factor authentication (MFA).
 This secure method of logging into an account or device requires more than one verification, using something that you know (password or PIN), something you have (a token), and something that you are (a fingerprint).